sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 Overall Trend: Opportunities exist to strengthen customer loyalty, replicate high-performing regional strategies, optimize marketing spend, and revitalize underperforming markets to drive balanced, sustainable growth.

 # Recommendations
-1. Scale Referral Programs
+1. **Scale Referral Programs**

- - Expand referral incentives and recognition programs to maximize their proven impact on repeat purchases.
+   - Expand incentives and recognition programs to maximize the proven impact of referral campaigns on repeat purchases.

-2. Revitalize the West Region
+   - Introduce tiered rewards or gamification to further engage customers.

-- Conduct root-cause analysis to identify declining factors (e.g., competition, service gaps, product mix).
+   - Allocate sufficient marketing budget to ensure high visibility of referral initiatives.

-- Deploy targeted campaigns or localized promotions to re-engage this market.
+2. **Revitalize the West Region**

-3. Replicate the South’s Success
+   - Conduct a detailed root-cause analysis to identify declining factors (competition, service gaps, product mix).

-- Analyze South’s winning strategies (pricing, promotions, partnerships, customer engagement tactics).
+   - Deploy targeted campaigns or localized promotions to re-engage customers and reclaim market share.

-- Adapt and roll out similar initiatives in East and North to drive balanced growth.
+   - Increase marketing investment strategically in the West to drive awareness and sales recovery.

-4. Strengthen Customer Retention Beyond Referrals
+3. **Replicate the South’s Success**

-- Enhance loyalty programs, personalized offers, and customer lifecycle engagement to reduce dependence on one marketing channel.
+   - Analyze South’s winning strategies (pricing, promotions, partnerships, and customer engagement).

-5. Leverage Regional Insights for Targeted Growth
+   - Adapt and roll out similar initiatives in East and North to drive balanced growth across regions.

-- Invest in region-specific analytics to tailor marketing and sales approaches.
+   - Ensure marketing resources are sufficient to support replication of high-performing strategies.

-- Double down on North’s momentum to secure its upward trajectory.
+4. **Strengthen Customer Retention Beyond Referrals**

-6. Continuous Monitoring
+   - Enhance loyalty programs, personalized offers, and customer lifecycle engagement to reduce dependence on a single marketing channel.

-- Track repeat purchase rates and regional sales rankings quarterly to detect early shifts in performance.
+   - Use marketing spend strategically to amplify retention campaigns and customer engagement.